 The debate about actions a state may take if victim of an international wrong centers on the international legal principle of countermeasures, or measures a state can lawfully take in recourse for a wrong done by another state either against the acting state or against the international community.
 So, in cases where a state has conducted a wrongful act in violation of international law (i.e., a breach of an international treaty obligation, an act of intervention, or a use of force), what can the victim state legally do in order to stop the wrongdoing of the perpetrator state?
 If the wrongful act does not rise to the level of an armed attack, states would not have the legal authority to use force in accordance with Article 51 of the UN Charter.

 The customary international law of countermeasures governs how states may respond to violations of international law that do not rise to the level of an armed attack justifying self-defense.
-The Draft Articles on Responsibility of States for Internationally Wrongful Acts define countermeasures as “measures that would otherwise be contrary to the international obligations of an injured State vis-à-vis the responsible States, it they were not taken by the former in response to an internationally wrongful act by the latter in order to procure cessation and reparation.”
+The Draft Articles on Responsibility of States for Internationally Wrongful Acts define countermeasures as “measures that would otherwise be contrary to the international obligations of an injured State vis-à-vis the responsible State, if they were not taken by the former in response to an internationally wrongful act by the latter in order to procure cessation and reparation.”
 Countermeasures are understood to mean necessary and proportionate actions that a state takes in response to a violation of international law by an offending state.
 It is generally accepted that for wrongdoings creating obligations owed to a group of states, one state can use countermeasures on behalf of other states whose rights were also violated by the offending state.
 While international law has not provided a list of acceptable countermeasures, and state practice is not fully in accord, it has begun to provide an outline of the parameters of acceptable behavior in carrying out countermeasures:

 First, countermeasures must be used in order to induce the offending state to comply with international law.